-We can guarantee that although your new vegan dishes may not taste, or look identical; they will be healthier, cruelty-free, 100% cholesterol-free, often times more colourful and even more mouth watering!
+We can guarantee that although your new vegan dishes may not taste or look identical to your old non-vegan dishes, they will be healthier, cruelty-free, 100% cholesterol-free, often more colourful and even more mouth-watering!

 Now that your favourite things are taken care of, the rest will be a piece of vegan cake.
 Right?

 Home is where the heart is.
 It is safe for you to be morally consistent in the privacy of your own home.
 Spring clean your kitchen.
 Pack up all your non-vegan food and give it away to the needy.